knuesel/typst-minideck/examples/simple-slides.typ

   - *font scheme(s):* fonts and related settings

-  Themes and schemes can be passed as values or by name.
+  Themes and schemes can be passed as values or by name ]
-]

 slide[